 Status: This system was installed at the beginning of this project.
-No significant problems have been encountered during the installation of this system, however it has been discovered that corrections for cleanliness for various sections was required during this reporting period.
+No significant problems have been encountered during the installation of this system, however it has been discovered that despite corrections for cleanliness the system has not been able to provide valid data to support this system.
+Accordingly, the cleanliness factor portion of the EtaPro is not being used.